Open Bible Data Home About News OET Key

 (thelontes einai nomodidaskaloi, maʸ noountes maʸte ha legousin, maʸte peri tinōn diabebaiountai.)

-ULT wanting to be teachers of the law, not understanding either what they are saying or about which they make confident affirmations.
+ULT wanting to be teachers of the law, not understanding neither what they are saying nor what they insist on.

 BLB desiring to be teachers of the Law, understanding neither what they are saying nor that about which they confidently assert.